Admitted Graduate Students

 International I-20 Process

-International students must complete the
+International students must complete the I-20 process.
+When you receive your notification

-next step is to apply for a visa.
-You will need to have a WVU-issued I-20 or DS-2019
+of acceptance to WVU, the next step is to apply for a visa.
+You will need to have

-to make your consular appointment for your visa.
+a WVU-issued I-20 or DS-2019 to make your consular appointment for your visa.

 Visit Campus